hikeventures/hikeventures.github.io/_posts/best/2016-10-04-best-base-layers.markdown

 ---
-title: Best Merino Base Layers 2017
+title: Best Merino Base Layers for Hiking and Backpacking 2017
 description: An overview of the best lightweight merino wool base layers.
 date: 2016-10-04 20:43:52
 update_date: 2016-12-27 06:00:52